hsinghaolee/hsinghaolee.github.io/_pages/about.md

 My primary research interests are **visual attention**, **Color vision**, **Multisensory integration** and **cognitive control**.

 <p> To be specific, I ask questions like:
-  <br> How does visual attention interact with perception?
+  <br> How does visual attention interact with perception and its relationship with consciousness?
   <br> How does color vision influence our cognition and perception?
   <br> How do people combine sensory information across modalities?
-  <br> How do the conscious and unconscious mental processes work?
   <br> How do people inhibit irrelevant information and do motor control? </p>